Zeger Jacob van Helmont: Work

 He is known for paintings and tapestry designs of historical allegories, religious compositions and portraits painted in a Classicist style.
-He made a number of portraits, which were engraved, such as the Portrait of Bruno van der Dussen, regent of Gouda, which was engraved by Bernard Picart.
+He painted several portraits, which were engraved, such as the Portrait of Bruno van der Dussen, regent of Gouda, which was engraved by Bernard Picart.
 He also painted a portrait of his fellow painter Jacques Ignatius de Roore (1712, Musée des beaux-arts de Valenciennes).

-He executed various religious works for the Brussels churches.
+He created various religious works for the Brussels churches.

 Van Helmont made cartoons for the Brussels workshops.
 The Leyniers workshop ordered a series of cartoons on Ovid's Metamorphoses and van Helmont copied works of the French artist Charles de La Fosse for this commission.
 He also made a series of scenes of country life 'after Teniers' together with the landscape painter Augustin Coppens.